HesperidesGarden/Jobfolio/docs/technical-docs/app-structure.md

 <pre>
     - account.py
     - portfolio.py
+    - portfolio_edit.py
     - project-forms.py
     - signup.py
+    - update_profile.py
 </pre>
 </details>
 - app.py
 - db.py
+- models.py
-- jobfolio.db
+- index.md
 - LICENSE
 - requirements.txt
+- _config.yml
+- _init_.py

 ## Main Components

 Our web application is divided into various main components to ensure clear structure and reusability:

-1. **Databasetables/ DAO:** The models are organized into separate modules and define the structure of the database tables.
+1. **Databasetables:** The models define the structure of the database tables.
 We use SQLAlchemy to abstract the database interaction.

 2. **Routes Methods:** The routes methods define the used methods for the endpoints of the application and handle logic behind the HTTP requests.
 They are organized into separate modules to enhance maintainability.